Patient Care Technician

 - Institute and maintain principles of infection control.

-- Demonstrate professionalism and ethical conduct in the workplace.
+- Identify concepts of professionalism and ethical conduct in the workplace.

 - Demonstrate the skills necessary to become employed in the healthcare industry.